Alexey Nechayev

-Alexey Gennadievich Nechayev (Алексей Геннадьевич Нечаев; born 30 August 1966) is a Russian entrepreneur and politician, president of the Russian cosmetics company Faberlic, a member of the All-Russia People's Front, chairman of the New People political party since 8 August 2020.
+Alexey Gennadievich Nechayev (Алексей Геннадьевич Нечаев; born 30 August 1966) is a Russian entrepreneur and politician, president of the Russian cosmetics company Faberlic, a member of the All-Russia People's Front, and chairman of the New People political party since 8 August 2020.

 Biography

 Alexey Nechaev was born in Moscow on 30 August 1966.
 He is the only child in the family.
 His mother Yelena Vasilyevna Binat (Greek by nationality) is a school teacher.
 Father Gennadiy Nikolaevich Nechayev – an atomic engineer by his first education, a graduate of the MEPhI, worked at the plant as the head of the laboratory for methods of protection and control of reactors; later, through the party line, he was nominated for a second higher education at the Academy of Foreign Trade, mastered several foreign languages, and often traveled abroad.

 From 1983 to 1988, Alexey Nechaev studied at Moscow State University at the Faculty of Law, was a member of the Komsomol.
 He was not called up for military service (unlike most students born in the second half of the 1960s).
 After the first year he worked as a counselor in the pioneer camp of Moscow State University "Youth".
 In 1985, he passed sailing practice in the pioneer flotilla "Caravella", organized by Vladislav Krapivin.
 He founded the movement of different-age groups "Dawn", in which extracurricular work with children was carried out.
 Children went on sailing trips and were engaged in hand-to-hand combat and fencing.